Buffer Stock vs. Safety Stock: Understanding the Key Differences

 Buffer Stock and Safety Stock in the Kanban System: Optimizing Flow and Efficiency

-However, even in this highly efficient system, both buffer stock and safety stock play crucial roles in maintaining smooth operations and handling real-world variability.
+Even in this highly efficient system, both buffer stock and safety stock play crucial roles in maintaining smooth operations and handling real-world variability.

 How Buffer Stock Enhances Kanban Performance

 When customer demand fluctuates, buffer stock prevents the Kanban system from experiencing immediate shortages while replenishment signals work through the system.
+Key applications include:

-• Demand Rate Variations: When downstream customers increase their consumption rate, buffer stock prevents the Kanban system from experiencing immediate shortages while replenishment signals work through the system.
+• Demand Rate Variations: When downstream customers increase consumption rates, buffer stock prevents immediate Kanban shortages while replenishment signals propagate through the system

-• Consumption Pattern Changes: If customer ordering patterns shift - perhaps ordering larger quantities less frequently instead of smaller quantities more frequently - buffer stock smooths these variations.
+• Consumption Pattern Changes: If customer ordering patterns shift — perhaps ordering larger quantities less frequently instead of smaller quantities more frequently — buffer stock smooths these variations

 Safety Stock's Critical Role in Kanban